-- (2) (subject to such calculation as may be prescribed by the SGX-ST) for the purpose of determining the aggregate number of Shares that may be issued under sub-paragraph (1) above, the total number of issued shares excluding treasury shares and subsidiary holdings shall be based on the Company's total number of issued Shares excluding treasury shares and subsidiary holdings at the time of the passing of this Resolution, after adjusting for: - new Shares arising from the conversion or exercise of any convertible securities or exercising share options or vesting of share awards which are outstanding or subsisting at the time of the passing of this Resolution; and - (ii) any subsequent bonus issue, consolidation or subdivision of shares; - (3) in exercising the authority conferred by this Resolution, the Company shall comply with the provisions of the Listing Manual of the SGX-ST for the time being in force (unless such compliance has been waived by the SGX-ST) and the Company's Constitution; and - (4) unless revoked or varied by the Company in a general meeting, such authority shall continue in force until the conclusion of the next Annual General Meeting of the Company or the date by which the next Annual General Meeting of the Company is required by law to be held, whichever is the earlier."
-[See Explanatory Note (ii)]
+- the aggregate number of Shares to be issued pursuant to this Resolution (including shares to be issued in pursuance of the Instruments, made or granted pursuant to this Resolution) shall not exceed fifty per centum (50%) of the Company's total number of issued Shares excluding treasury shares and subsidiary holdings (as calculated in accordance with sub-paragraph (2) below), of which the aggregate number of shares to be issued other than on a pro rata basis to shareholders of the Company shall not exceed twenty per centum (20%) of the Company's total number of issued shares excluding treasury shares and subsidiary holdings (as calculated in accordance with sub-paragraph (2) below).
+Unless prior shareholder approval is required under the Listing Manual of the SGX-ST, an issue of treasury shares and subsidiary holdings will not require further shareholder approval, and will not be included in the aforementioned limits. - (2) (subject to such calculation as may be prescribed by the SGX-ST) for the purpose of determining the aggregate number of Shares that may be issued under sub-paragraph (1) above, the total number of issued shares excluding treasury shares and subsidiary holdings shall be based on the Company's total number of issued Shares excluding treasury shares and subsidiary holdings at the time of the passing of this Resolution, after adjusting for: - (i) new Shares arising from the conversion or exercise of any convertible securities or exercising share options or vesting of share awards which are outstanding or subsisting at the time of the passing of this Resolution; and - (ii) any subsequent bonus issue, consolidation or subdivision of shares; - (3) in exercising the authority conferred by this Resolution, the Company shall comply with the provisions of the Listing Manual of the SGX-ST for the time being in force (unless such compliance has been waived by the SGX-ST) and the Company's Constitution; and - (4) unless revoked or varied by the Company in a general meeting, such authority shall continue in force until the conclusion of the next Annual General Meeting of the Company or the date by which the next Annual General Meeting of the Company is required by law to be held, whichever is the earlier."

+(Resolution 5) [See Explanatory Note (ii)]